mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 unsure whether you have SEXTANTE, check if it's marked as installed in your :guilabel:`Plugin Installer`.

-Assuming you have it installed (and enabled in the :guilabel:`Plugin Manager`), you can access SEXTANTE by enabling the :menuselection:`View --> Panels --> SEXTANTE Toolbox` menu entry.
+Assuming you have it installed (and enabled in the :guilabel:`Plugin Manager`):

+* Activate SEXTANTE by enabling the :menuselection:`View --> Panels -->
+  SEXTANTE Toolbox` menu entry.
 The toolbox looks like this:

 .. image:: ../_static/spatial_statistics/001.png
    :align: center